 Most musical instruments have a pitch range of roughly two or three octaves.
 This amounts to 16 to 24 natural notes.

 As shown here, a five-line notation staff can hold only 11 natural notes.
-These 11 notes amount to a pitch range of an octave and a 4th, a range too narrow for holding the range of notes of most instruments.
+These 11 notes amount to a pitch range of an octave and a 4th, and most instruments have more notes than that.

 The grand staff is a very useful tool indeed, but one of questionable design.
-Indeed there are lots of musical structures and terms that make little sense.
-The grand staff is one such structure—it could have been much simpler!
+There are lots of musical structures and terms based on questionable logic.
+The grand staff is one such structure.
+Iit could have been much simpler!

 Many people find the modern grand staff difficult to learn and difficult to read.
-Indeed, it's a complicated scenario because it's composed of two different clefs: there's a treble clef on top, and a bass clef below.
+It's a complicated scenario indeed because it's composed of two different clefs: there's a treble clef on top, and a bass clef below.
 Thus the letter names of the lines and spaces differ between the upper staff and the lower staff, as shown in the image above.
-(For instance, the name of the bottom line of the bass clef is G; whereas the name of the bottom line of the treble clef is E. There's an overall pattern, wherein the names of the lines and spaces on the bass clef are two letters higher than the corresponding line or space on the treble clef.)
+For instance, the name of the bottom line of the bass clef is G; whereas the name of the bottom line of the treble clef is E.

-Many late comers to music literacy claim it reading grand staff notation takes two brains, one for each hand of the piano.
+Many late comers to music literacy claim that reading grand staff notation takes two brains, one for each hand of the piano.
 The clef discrepancy is a large contributing factor.

 The grand staff would be much simpler if composed of two matching clefs.
 Surprisingly there are a number of ways to achieve this end.
 Given the inherent simplicity of the the first solution below, it's hard to imagine why it wasn't adopted originally.
 So we proceed with an article of music fiction, a treatise on "what could have been" by offering some designs for a simpler grand staff.